 Wired Security Cameras

 Wired security is the most standard and widely used mainly on more significant properties.
 These systems need cables for power, video transmission as well as an internet connection.
 A cable is running from the camera to the recorder, which in turn connects to your router.
 There are two selections for how the wired security system can be powered: a separate power cord or by using one POE cable.
 Power over the ethernet (POE) enables systems only necessitate one cable that provides both the internet connection and power.
+There are also great security cameras for business as well.

 The foremost strength of wired security is the reliability it offers.
 Wired security systems are not susceptible to any interference from wireless signals because of the physical connections there are between the recorder, camera, and router.
 If you’re still in the dark as to whether you want a wired or a wireless system, you can view this comparison of the 2.